Welcome to all! This is a self-care event. Please read on so you can come prepared.

 Please contact us if you have any questions.

-Camp Collier is a no-frills 1940′s era camp on the shores of a beautiful lake with loons and Canada geese, in the middle of 500 acres of conservation land.
+Camp Collier is a no-frills 1940′s era camp on the shores of beautiful Lake Wampanoag with loons and Canada geese, in the middle of 500 acres of conservation land.
 Attendees will be most comfortable if they prepare in advance for the special circumstances of the camp.